-Dynamic View app: Create and administrate views
+Dynamic View: Create and manage views of your data

 This Help Article Appears in the Following Learning Tracks

 Dynamic View allows you to share sections of your sheet or report without sharing the underlying source sheet.
 For example, you can surface information on a row with a vendor, allowing them to view and edit that data – and only that data.
 Dynamic View ensures the vendor won't have access to data you don't want them to see.